Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 By default, patch is updated, but the minor and major could also be update based on, for example, commit messages or manually from the log file.

-Package auto assembler does try to pull latest version from package storage, but in case of failure uses version logs.
+Package auto assembler does try to pull latest version from package storage, but in case of failure uses version logs stored in `.paa/tracking`.

 #### Initialize VersionHandler